yeager/my-qt-translations/README.md

 - Qt 6.9 beta2

-- Qt Installer Framework 4.8.1
+- Qt Installer Framework 4.8.1 (Thank you Anders Jonsson for reviewing)

 .. and the Swedish Qt Creator 15 translation (work in progress but useful)